enspyrco/monorepo/packages/flutter/plugins/flutter_box2c/README.md

 [FFI plugin](https://docs.flutter.dev/development/platform-integration/c-interop),
 a specialized package that includes native code directly invoked with Dart FFI.

+### Box2C git submodule

+If the box2c directory is empty you must run two commands:

+- `git submodule init` to initialize the local configuration file
+- `git submodule update` to fetch all the data and check out the appropriate commit

 ## Project stucture

 This template uses the following structure: